tsawler/linear-regression-python/README.md

 4. **Training**: Finds the best line that fits the training data.
 5. **Evaluation**: Tests how well the model performs on unseen data.
 6. **Visualization**: Creates a plot showing the data points and regression line.
+7. **Prediction (optional)**: If requested via command line, predicts the price for a house with the specified square footage.

 ## Understanding the Output